MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ ANTHONY R │
     =#

-Query parameters can also be complete knots.

-    run(It.DATA, DATA=run(Range(3)))
+Together with previous combinators, DataKnots could be used to create readable queries, such as "who has the greatest salary"?

+    run(It.DATA
+        >> Filter(It.salary .== Max(It.DATA.salary))
+        >> It.name
+        >> TakeFirst())
     #=>
     │ DataKnot │
-    ──┼──────────┤
-    1 │        1 │
-    2 │        2 │
+    ┼──────────┤
-    3 │        3 │
+    │ GARRY M  │
     =#

 In DataKnots, query parameters permit queries to access native Julia data structures and even previously generated knots.

-### Records
+### Records & Descriptors

-Internally, DataKnots use a column-oriented storage mechanism that handles hierarchical and graphs.
-Data structured in this way can be constructed using the `Record` combinator.
+Internally, DataKnots use a column-oriented storage mechanism that handles hierarchies and graphs.
+Data objects in this model can be created using the `Record` combinator.

     GM = Record(:name => "GARRY M", :salary => 260004)
     run(GM)